Peter Lamborn Wilson: Pen name

-Wilson's occasional pen name of Hakim Bey was derived from il-Hakim, the alchemist-king, with 'Bey' a further nod to Moorish Science.
-Wilson's two personas, as himself and Bey, were facilitated by his publishers who provide separate author biographies even when both appeared in the same publication.
+Wilson's occasional pen name of Hakim Bey was derived from il-Hakim, the alchemist-king, with "Bey" a further nod to Moorish Science.
+Wilson's two personas, as himself and Bey, were facilitated by his publishers, who provided separate author biographies even when both appeared in the same publication.

-Ideas
+Ideas and writings

 Ontological anarchy

 In Immediatism (1994), a compilation of essays, Wilson explained his particular conception of anarchism and anarchy, which he called ontological anarchy.
 He posits that since absolute certainty about the "true nature of things" is impossible, all human endeavors are fundamentally "founded on nothing".
 This perspective embraces chaos not as an absence, but as the essence of life and becoming, contrasting it with order, which is seen as death or cessation.

 Unlike traditional anarchism, which might seek a new form of order, ontological anarchy asserts that no "state" can truly exist within chaos, rendering all governance impossible.
 The goal is not a "Revolutionary" institution, but a continuous evasion of power and a pursuit of the excessive and strange.
 In the same compilation, Wilson discussed his view of individuals' relations to the outside world as perceived by the senses, and a theory of liberation that he called "immediatism."